A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Assisting Federated Learning

 \subsection{Postprocessing: Model evaluation}

 While the mainstream of FL studies focuses on model training, \ie deriving a model that is expected to have high performance based on the federated data.
 Meanwhile, as the evaluation of the trained model also relies on the vast data, leveraging the federated data then becomes an effective approach.

-In the blog \cite{fa20} where the term FA is coined, the authors claim that the idea of FA is exactly motivated by the need to evaluate the trained FL model.
+\textbf{Hiding raw data method(s).} In the blog \cite{fa20} where the term FA is coined, the authors claim that the idea of FA is exactly motivated by the need to evaluate the trained FL model.
 In Oort \cite{lai2021oort}, the authors propose a system of federated evaluation.
 Oort automatically adjusts the number of participating clients, so that the accuracy of performance evaluation is guaranteed and the client effort is minimized.
-Such adjustment is achieved by the confidence bounds derived by Hoeffding's inequality. \blue{In these FA-based model evaluation solutions, the transmitted computation model is usually the learning model, which is consistent with FL.
+Such adjustment is achieved by the confidence bounds derived by Hoeffding's inequality.
+In these FA-based model evaluation solutions, the transmitted computation model is usually the learning model, which is consistent with FL.
 However, the local computation part is conducted by performing model inference, and the derived insight is the performance metric of model inference.
-It is a simpler form of local computation compared to FL, only requiring the forward propagation phase of FL local computation, and dropping out the more computation-intensive backward propagation phase.}
+It is a simpler form of local computation compared to FL, only requiring the forward propagation phase of FL local computation, and dropping out the more computation-intensive backward propagation phase.

+\blue{\textit{\textbf{Lessons learned.} Evaluating the FL model is the earliest formal application of FA, where the evaluation metrics are computed locally, and aggregated centrally so that the evaluation dataset can be protected.
+The aggregation of evaluation metrics is usually in the form of mean computation.
+However, extra issues}}